AML KYC Compliance Certification course in India

 Proceeds of Crime could mean proceeds of corruption, fraud, drug trafficking, or tax evaded income.
 These illegal gains are required to be laundered so that they’re harder to track.AML regulations want to stop criminals from transferring funds that are ill-gotten gains.
 AML is crucial for the development of the nation as it results in an increase in tax collections.
 That is probably the reason AML Rules consider tax evasion as a financial crime.

 KYC is a different term.
-Well, Know Your Customer (KYC) processes verify the identity of an individual or a business before entering into a business relationship.
-Its a set of rules related to customer onboarding processes.
-Since the passing of the USA Patriot Act, KYC processes are playing important role as they help to:
+Well, Know Your Customer (KYC) means the process to verify the identity of an individual or a business before entering into a business relationship.
+It’s a set of rules related to customer onboarding processes.
+Since the passing of the USA Patriot Act, KYC processes are playing a crucial role as they help to:

 - Verify the identity of the customer

-- Assess the risk of money laundering and terrorist financing.
+- Assess the risk of money laundering and terrorism financing.

 - Understand the source of funds and the legitimacy of the business relationship.

 Changing Landscape of anti-money laundering and KYC

-Banks want to know answers of some important questions by doing KYC.
+Banks want to know answers to some important questions by doing KYC.

 - Who is putting money into your bank account?